 “the biggest single problem in the personal banking market”.

-The CMA published its review into retail banking on 9 August, but frankly its conclusions and proposals were a missed opportunity.
+The CMA published its review of retail banking on 9 August, but frankly its conclusions and proposals were a missed opportunity.
 It found that overdraft users make up almost half of those with personal current accounts and that many find it hard to keep on top of their arranged or unarranged overdrafts.
 It acknowledged that failing to do so can be costly, since overdraft users can accumulate high costs from the complicated mix of interest, fees and charges.

 The review goes on to say that overdraft users, like other personal current account customers, have very low switching rates, which is particularly striking given that they often have the most to gain from switching.
 One reason for that is that overdraft users can be uncertain about whether they will be able to obtain an overdraft facility from a different bank or when such a facility would be made available to them and are therefore worried about moving accounts,.
 Anyway, none of the major high street banks has a great offer for customers who are financially vulnerable.

 When it came to remedies, the CMA’s proposals, quite frankly, fell well short of the mark.
 Some measures will go some way to addressing problems for some people, but not for those who most need support.
 One proposal says that customers need to be given clear notice when they are going overdrawn and that banks will be required to notify customers when they are going into an unarranged overdraft.
 Customers also need to be given the opportunity to avoid incurring charges, and the alerts that banks will be required to provide will inform them of a grace period during which they have an opportunity to avoid charges by paying more money into their account.